suryakanth96/Ad-Click-Prediction-using-Logistic-Regression/README.md

 # Ad-Click-Prediction-using-Logistic-Regression
 A simple logistic regression project on a fake advertising dataset.

-In this project we will be working with a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
-We will try to create a model that will predict whether or not they will click on an ad based off the features of that user.
+In this project, a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
+The objective is to create a model that will predict whether or not they will click on an ad based off the features of that user.

 This data set contains the following features: